Yahlly21/DL/README.md

-**Email Classification Using NLP Techniques: Identifying Phishing Emails - Group 11 - Ron Elias & Yahlly Schein**
+**Email Classification Using NLP Techniques: Identifying Phishing Emails - NLP Course - Yahlly Schein & Ron Elias**

 This repository contains the code and resources for our project on email classification using Natural Language Processing (NLP) techniques.
 The project is divided into two main parts: **Part A** covers the statistical analysis and preprocessing of the data, while **Part B** involves training models using pre-trained models from Hugging Face, followed by various model compressing techniques.
+A detailed PDF document summarizing the project, including problem introduction, methodologies, model selection framework and results, is available in the repository for reference.

 **Repository Structure**
 **Part A: Statistical Analysis and Data Preprocessing**